 GET PERSONAL INSTRUCTION

 Yoga's gotta move you, if you're gonna stick with it.
 Private instruction might be a good way to get started for meaningful results.
-You will receive tailored, therapeutic private yoga instruction incorporating Hatha Yoga styles of Fascial Stretch, Balance/Core, Restorative, Yin, Chair, Ashtanga or Energetic Yoga.
+You will receive tailored, therapeutic private yoga instruction incorporating Hatha Yoga styles of Fascial Stretch, Balance/Core, Restorative, Yin, Chair, Ashtanga or Vinyasa.
 Treatments include: custom sequences, hands-on adjustment, aromatherapy, meditation.
-Arrange a yoga treatment session by appointment to suit your schedule.
+By appointment.
 575 802-3013.

 LENGTH NUMBER OF CLIENTS